When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Hangover

-Heavy drinking of at least six drinks in an evening has a high association with morning headaches.
-However, even at lower levels, alcohol affects sleep and can lead to morning headaches for several reasons.
+Heavy drinking in the evening has a high association with morning headaches.
 When you drink alcohol, you’re likely to fall asleep faster than usual, but your sleep is likely to be disrupted, and you often wake up earlier.
 Alcohol also increases urination and loss of fluids, leading to mild dehydration.
 Headaches are a common side effect of dehydration.
 Additionally, alcohol can be a trigger for migraines.

 Certain Medications or Supplements